Tech Tips and Help for Staff

 You can access the list of approved extensions here.
 You must be logged into your CSD G Suite account for the list of extensions specific to CSD to appear.
 Note that we recommend exercising extreme caution installing any extension that purports to enhance Meet: Meet is being updated rapidly, and some extensions struggle to keep up.
 Some Meet-related extensions might break, and some might even break Meet.

 Force-installed extensions will be deployed for staff who have logged into Chrome and turned sync on.
 See this item further up the page for information on turning sync on.
-Currently, the only extension we force-install for staff is ClassLink OneClick to support an upcoming project.
-Starting the week of January 11, we will also force-install Relay, which supports CSD's content filter.
+Currently, we force-install two extensions for staff: ClassLink OneClick to support an upcoming project, and (starting January 2021), we will also force-install Relay, which supports CSD's content filter.

 How do I get Flash to work on my Chromebook or in the Chrome browser?